ammarnajjar/reading-todo/ansible/README.md

 The roles are:

-- python-deps:

-To install the ansible docker-compose dependencies.
+- python-deps: install the ansible docker-compose dependencies.

-- client:

-To run the client service in the context of docker-compose.
+- client: run the client service in the context of docker-compose.
+- client-ci: run the client ci pipeline dockerized locally.

 ### Run the Playbook